-- 6.5 Riparian protection areas shall be established as in Table 2, Standards and Guidelines for Operating beside Watercourses.
-Where uncertainty exists on the classification of the watercourse, the watercourse protection area shall be that required by the higher class of watercourse. - 6.6 All watercourses shall be given the appropriate protection as described in Table 2. - 6.7 Unless otherwise approved in FMP variances from the standards in Table 2, must demonstrate that aquatic and terrestrial objectives are met.
-Any such proposals shall undergo a full review by Alberta prior to being considered for approval. - 6.8 Sediment, logging debris or deleterious materials (e.g., fuels, oils, greases, industrial or household chemicals or refuse) shall not be deposited into the water or onto the ice of any watercourse or water body during road construction, maintenance, harvesting, reclamation or silviculture operations. - 6.9 Only crossings meeting the requirements of section 11.4 shall be used by equipment to cross watercourses. - 6.10 Logs shall not be decked in watercourses, riparian areas, or seepage areas. - 6.11 Authorized in-stream activities in fish-bearing watercourses shall be scheduled to avoid disturbing migration, spawning and incubation of fish species, and carried out in such a manner as to avoid stream sedimentation. - 6.12 Beaver ponds shall have the same classification as the watercourse flowing out of the pond as measured at the smallest width within 50m of the dam. - 6.13 Harvesting is not permitted within water source areas during non-frozen periods.
+- 6.0.2 Where an approved FMP does not provide a strategy to address impacts on watersheds, the following applies.
+Watersheds shall not be unduly affected by large blocks or harvesting large amounts of timber in a watershed unless otherwise approved in the FMP. - 6.0.3 Measures must be implemented, including temporary and permanent erosion control measures, to prevent erosion and sedimentation into the watercourse or waterbody. - 6.0.4 Riparian protection areas shall be established as in Table 3, Standards and Guidelines for Operating beside Watercourses.
+Where uncertainty exists on the classification of the watercourse, the watercourse protection area shall be that required by the higher class of watercourse. - 6.0.5 All unmapped or incorrectly classified watercourses encountered during operations shall be given the appropriate protection as described in Table 3. - 6.0.6 Unless otherwise approved in a FMP, variances from the standards in Table 3, must demonstrate that aquatic and terrestrial objectives are met.
+Any such proposals shall undergo a full review by Alberta prior to being considered for approval. - 6.0.7 Sediment, logging debris or deleterious materials (e.g., fuels, oils, greases, industrial or household chemicals or refuse) shall not be deposited into the water or onto the ice of any watercourse or water body during road construction, harvesting, reclamation or silviculture operations. - 6.0.8 Equipment shall cross watercourses only with appropriate crossing structures as per sec 11.4. - 6.0.9 Logs shall not be decked in watercourses, riparian areas, or seepage areas. - 6.0.10 Authorized in-stream activities in fish-bearing watercourses shall be scheduled to avoid disturbing migration, spawning and incubation of fish species, and carried out in such a manner as to avoid stream sedimentation.

+- 6.0.11 Beaver ponds shall have same classification as the watercourse flowing out of the pond as measured at a representative width within 50m of the dam. - 6.0.12 Harvesting is not permitted within water source areas during non-frozen periods.